How Much Does a Rubber Roof Replacement Cost in 2024?

 Installation System

-The cost of an installation system for your rubber roof will vary by the three attachment methods: ballasted, fastened, and fully adhered.
+The cost of an installation system for your rubber roof varies by thickness and the three attachment methods: ballasted, fastened, and fully adhered.

-Ballasting costs between $1.50 and $2.50 per square foot, depending on the material’s thickness and not including labor.
+Ballasting costs are between $1.50 and $2.50 per square foot, depending on the material’s thickness, and do not include labor.
 This installation method involves weighing down the roof membrane with rock, gravel, or pavers.

 Fully Adhered

-The fully adhered method, where sheets of material are glued, costs between $2.50 and $3.50.
-You'll need about a 5-gallon bucket per square (100 square feet) of roofing—though different types of glue provide different coverage areas.
+The fully adhered method involves gluing sheets of material and costs between $2.50 and $3.50 per square foot.
+You'll need about a five-gallon bucket per square (100 square feet) of roofing, though different types of glue provide different coverage areas.
 This is typically the most expensive form of attachment but creates the fewest holes.

 Old Roof Removal

 Old roof removal adds $1 to $2 per square foot.
-Codes vary from place to place, but if there is only one layer of old roofing, new installation doesn't require the removal of the old roof.
-Two or more layers require the removal of the old roof.
+Building codes differ from place to place, but if there’s only one layer of old roofing, new installation may not require the removal of the old roof.
+Two or more layers require removal.

 Ongoing Maintenance